Noor-Alyafi/stimuli-app/replit.md

 - **Responsive Design**: Mobile-first approach with adaptive layouts
 - **Interactive Elements**: Growth tree visualization, progress charts, and animated feedback

-## Data Flow
+## Data Flow (Static)

-1. **User Authentication**: Users authenticate via Replit Auth, creating or updating user profiles
+1. **User Authentication**: Users register/login via client-side authentication stored in localStorage
-2. **Game Sessions**: Users play games, with progress automatically tracked and stored
+2. **Game Sessions**: Users play games, with progress automatically tracked and stored in localStorage
-3. **Progress Calculation**: XP, levels, and streaks are calculated and updated in real-time
+3. **Progress Calculation**: XP, levels, and streaks are calculated and updated in real-time using static data hooks
-4. **Achievement Checking**: New achievements are evaluated and unlocked after each session
+4. **Achievement Checking**: New achievements are evaluated and unlocked after each session with coin rewards
-5. **Data Visualization**: Progress data is transformed and displayed in charts and visual components
+5. **Data Visualization**: Progress data is transformed from localStorage and displayed in charts and visual components
+6. **Data Persistence**: All user data persists in browser localStorage across sessions

 ## External Dependencies